What Does It Mean To Be Paid In Arrears?

 Paying in arrears means paying for a product or service after it’s been received.
 Paid in arrears would usually be referenced by the buyer or customer, as they are the party paying for the service.

-Paid In Advance vs. Paid In Arrears
+Paid in Advance vs. Paid in Arrears

 Payment in advance (or paid in current) means a person or business is paid in full before a job has begun.
 This differs from paid in arrears in which there is a predetermined agreement between a buyer and a seller that the payment will be made after the services have been provided.